 When the synchronous interface is active and status register output is enabled, changes in the status register are seen on DQ[7:0] as long as CE# and W/R# are LOW and ALE and CLE are HIGH.
-DQS also toggles while ALE and CLE are HIGH.
+DQS also toggles (with tDQSCK delay) while ALE and CLE are captured HIGH.
+If status register output is enabled and CE# and W/R# are LOW and ALE and CLE are also captured LOW, changes in the status register are still seen asynchronously on DQ[7:0] but DQS does not toggle.

-While monitoring the status register to determine when a data transfer from the Flash array to the data register (^tR) is complete, the host must issue the READ MODE (00h) command to disable the status register and enable data output (see READ MODE (00h) (page 88)).
+While monitoring the status register to determine when a data transfer from the Flash array to the data register (tR) is complete, the host must issue the READ MODE (00h) command to disable the status register and enable data output (see READ MODE (00h) (page 58)).

 The READ STATUS (70h) command returns the status of the most recently selected die (LUN).
-To prevent data contention during or following an interleaved die (multi-LUN) operation, the host must enable only one die (LUN) for status output by using the READ STATUS ENHANCED (78h) command (see Interleaved Die (Multi-LUN) Operations (page 113)).
+To prevent data contention during or following an interleaved die (multi-LUN) operation, the host must enable only one die (LUN) for status output by using the READ STATUS ENHANCED (78h) command (see Interleaved Die (Multi-LUN) Operations (page 84)).

-Table 14: Status Register Definition
+Table 17: Status Register Definition

-SR Bit Definition Independent per Plane 1 Description 7 WP# - Write Protect: 0 = Protected 1 = Not protected In the normal array mode, this bit indicates the value of the WP# signal.
+SR Bit Definition Independent per Plane Description 7 WP# - Write Protect: 0 = Protected 1 = Not protected In the normal array mode, this bit indicates the value of the WP# signal.
 In OTP mode this bit is set to 0 if a PROGRAM OTP PAGE operation is attempted and the OTP area is protected.
-6 RDY - Ready/Busy I/O: 0 = Busy 1 = Ready This bit indicates that the selected die (LUN) is not available to accept new commands, address, or data I/O cycles with the exception of RESET (FFh), SYNCHRONOUS RESET (FCh), READ STATUS (70h), and READ STATUS ENHANCED (78h).
+6 RDY - Ready/Busy I/O: 0 = Busy 1 = Ready This bit indicates that the selected die (LUN) is not available to accept new commands, address, or data I/O cycles with the exception of RESET (FFh), SYNCHRONOUS RESET (FCh), READ STATUS (70h), and READ STATUS EN-HANCED (78h).
 This bit applies only to the selected die (LUN).

+Table 17: Status Register Definition (Continued)

-5 ARDY - Ready/Busy Array: 0 = Busy 1 = Ready This bit goes LOW (busy) when an array operation is occurring on any plane of the selected die (LUN).
+SR Bit Definition Independent per Plane Description 5 ARDY - Ready/Busy Array: 0 = Busy 1 = Ready This bit goes LOW (busy) when an array operation is occurring on any plane of the selected die (LUN).
 It goes HIGH when all array operations on the selected die (LUN) finish.
 This bit applies only to the selected die (LUN).
-4 Reserved (0) 3 Reserved (0)

-Table 14: Status Register Definition (Continued)

-SR Bit Definition Independent per Plane 1 Description 2 - Reserved (0) 1 FAILC Yes Pass/Fail (N-1): 0 = Pass 1 = Fail This bit is set if the previous operation on the selected die (LUN) failed.
+4 - Reserved (0) 3 Reserved (0) 2 Reserved (0) 1 FAILC Yes Pass/Fail (N-1): 0 = Pass 1 = Fail This bit is set if the previous operation on the selected die (LUN) failed.
 This bit is valid only when RDY (SR bit 6) is 1.
 It applies to PROGRAM-, and COPYBACK PROGRAM-series operations (80h-10h, 80h-15h, 85h-10h).
 This bit is not valid following an ERASE-series or READ-series operation.
 0 FAIL Yes Pass/Fail (N): 0 = Pass 1 = Fail This bit is set if the most recently finished operation on the selected die (LUN) failed.
 This bit is valid only when ARDY (SR bit 5) is 1.
 It applies to PROGRAM-, ERASE-, and COPYBACK PROGRAM-series operations (80h-10h, 80h-15h, 60h-D0h, 85h-10h).
 This bit is not valid following a READ-series operation.

 Note: 1.
 After a multi-plane operation begins, the FAILC and FAIL bits are ORed together for the active planes when the READ STATUS (70h) command is issued.
-After the READ STATUS ENHANCED (78h) command is issued, the FAILC and FAIL bits reflect the status of the plane selected.
+After the READ STATUS

+ENHANCED (78h) command is issued, the FAILC and FAIL bits reflect the status of the plane selected.